apache/nifi-minifi-cpp/README.md

 # (Optional) for building docker image/running system integration tests
 # Install docker using instructions at https://docs.docker.com/docker-for-mac/install/
 sudo pip install virtualenv
-# If building with GPS support
-brew install gpsd
 # It is recommended that you install bison from source as HomeBrew now uses an incompatible version of Bison
 ```